 The 1992 season was a series of triumph and tragedy for Allison.
-He would win five times (including the Daytona 500) and win the All Star Race.
+He would win five times (including the Daytona 500), repeat as All Star Race winner, and finish third in the standings again.
 On the track, he suffered injuries at Bristol in the spring (bruised shoulder), at the All Star Race (concussion and bruised lung), and at Pocono (severe concussion, broken arm, broken wrist, and broken collar bone.
 Off the track, he suffered the loss of his grandfather early in the year and his brother Clifford was killed during Xfinity Series practice at Michigan International Speedway.

 The 1993 season got off to a slow start, despite a win at Richmond in the third event of the year.
 The team seemed to be turning a corner, but it was not to be as Allison would perish in a helicopter crash on July 13, 1993.

 Allison was landing the helicopter at the Talladega Superspeedway with Red Farmer aboard.
 The two were stopping by to visit Neil Bonnett, whose son David was testing at the track.
 Initial reports blamed Allison for the crash, citing his inexperience flying.
 Later in 2003, a lawsuit by the family revealed it was a defective collective yoke that broke in the Hughes 369HS helicopter as Allison attempted his landing.